• Your Whetstone, Your Knife’s Best Partner

 Mentsuke — keeping the stone flat — is described as the ultimate basic skill and the ultimate advanced skill simultaneously.
 It is basic because it is the prerequisite for everything else.
 It is advanced because truly understanding it, and truly practicing it, transforms the quality of everything above it.

 The sharpener who maintains their stone is not doing maintenance.
-They are maintaining the conditions under which skill can grow, and under which KIREAJI — the sharpness that changes the flavor of food — can be reliably achieved.
+They are maintaining the conditions under which skill can grow, and under which a refined, consistent edge can be developed and maintained with greater precision.

 You cannot sharpen your knife better than your stone allows.
 So start with the stone.